 Check out this beautiful tract of land in rural Hancock County in NE Tennessee.
 It is near the Clinch River and the Virginia state the line in Scott County.
 With 60.5 acres of unrestricted property, you have many options for creating your own private retreat.
 The wooded area has many mature hardwoods that could be $$ of future value as well as a serene environment for your new home.
 This is an ideal hunters retreat with a deer stand currently on the back of the property.
 Plus, having a creek at the edge of the property adds natural beauty and be a water source for your livestock.
 There is an old home on the tract with no value and a seperate barn/shed in good condition for storage or livestock.
 Check out this potential off the grid gem!

 This is one exceptionally beautiful property that offers gorgeous home sites in several optional locations.
 A private driveway leads gradually uphill close to the sideline on the west side to the top of the mountain.
 Multiple mountains both north and south come into view from the fields on the way up and at the top.
 It is rare to find views more beautiful than these.
 The countryside all around is a never-ending patchwork of land, forests, farms and distant neighbors.
 To the north you might see all the way into Virginia's mountains, and everything that rises high in between.
 This cannot be captured in the pictures.
 The Clinch Mountain lays to the south.
 Beautiful grassy fields lay along the next levels downhill from the top which are natural to become part of one's own gorgeous lawn someday.
 This is also where much of the usable land lays for animals, gardens, and crops.
 A generous portion of woods lay below the fields on the north side.
 From the road you cannot see what I am describing.
 But once inside the property, as you rise up to the top, you cannot miss the beauty of this land.
 The property drops off significantly on the west side line, and slopes gently down to the north and along the east side a little more steeply.
 Because of this all of the top and all the grassy fields are very private.
 This is despite the fact that the property fronts on two roads.
 Stringtown Rd runs along the east side where the property comes down to form a nice valley between the road and the ridge top.
 This is also a good section for a food plot and for animals to graze.
 As well, there is a lovely homesite that looks up the valley there and beyond.
 In the hill that rises up along Stringtown Rd, you can see from the road where some trails used to make their way from bottom to top and vice versa.
 Although this side of the hill rises sharply, these trails might be fun to ride, on horseback or on ATV once they are re-established.
 An old graveled road still exists that runs down the north side along the ridge line.
 It crosses the fields, and winds down through the woods.
 Bringing these various trails back to fruition would add to the recreational advantages of the property.
 The property was at one time under an agricultural greenbelt that provided cross-fencing for moving the cattle around, and also aided crop rotation.
 Most of this fencing and the wood posts remain.
 Wood posts appear to mark the through-ways.
 The greenbelt designation is still in place and should be assumed upon purchase.
 This is a tax saving designation for land that includes a use in agricultural purposes.
 The well is no longer connected but the watering station is still there.
 Adding a well would enable watering for animals and would support housing as well.
 There is, however, also a spring and a bit of a stream in the valley, which might need some clearing out of the brush once the fall is fully in.
+At and acceptable price, the seller will consider contributing to the cost of a new well.
+NO OWNER FINANCING.

 This is one exceptionally beautiful property that offers gorgeous home sites in several optional locations.
 A private driveway leads gradually uphill close to the sideline on the west side to the top of the mountain.
 Multiple mountains both north and south come into view from the fields on the way up and at the top.
 It is rare to find views more beautiful than these.
 The countryside all around is a never-ending patchwork of land, forests, farms and distant neighbors.
 To the north you might see all the way into Virginia's mountains, and everything that rises high in between.
 This cannot be captured in the pictures.
 The Clinch Mountain lays to the south.
 Beautiful grassy fields lay along the next levels downhill from the top which are natural to become part of one's own gorgeous lawn someday.
 This is also where much of the usable land lays for animals, gardens, and crops.
 A generous portion of woods lay below the fields on the north side.
 From the road you cannot see what I am describing.
 But once inside the property, as you rise up to the top, you cannot miss the beauty of this land.
 The property drops off significantly on the west side line, and slopes gently down to the north and along the east side a little more steeply.
 Because of this all of the top and all the grassy fields are very private.
 This is despite the fact that the property fronts on two roads.
 Stringtown Rd runs along the east side where the property comes down to form a nice valley between the road and the ridge top.
 This is also a good section for a food plot and for animals to graze.
 As well, there is a lovely homesite that looks up the valley there and beyond.
 In the hill that rises up along Stringtown Rd, you can see from the road where some trails used to make their way from bottom to top and vice versa.
 Although this side of the hill rises sharply, these trails might be fun to ride, on horseback or on ATV once they are re-established.
 An old graveled road still exists that runs down the north side along the ridge line.
 It crosses the fields, and winds down through the woods.
 Bringing these various trails back to fruition would add to the recreational advantages of the property.
 The property was at one time under an agricultural greenbelt that provided cross-fencing for moving the cattle around, and also aided crop rotation.
 Most of this fencing and the wood posts remain.
 Wood posts appear to mark the through-ways.
 The greenbelt designation is still in place and should be assumed upon purchase.
 This is a tax saving designation for land that includes a use in agricultural purposes.
 The well is no longer connected but the watering station is still there.
 Adding a well would enable watering for animals and would support housing as well.
 There is, however, also a spring and a bit of a stream in the valley, which might need some clearing out of the brush once the fall is fully in.
+The seller will consider contributing to the cost of a new well at an acceptable sale price.
+NO OWNER FINANCING.

 This is one exceptionally beautiful property that offers gorgeous home sites in several optional locations.
 A private driveway leads gradually uphill close to the sideline on the west side to the top of the mountain.
 Multiple mountains both north and south come into view from the fields on the way up and at the top.
 It is rare to find views more beautiful than these.
 The countryside all around is a never-ending patchwork of land, forests, farms and distant neighbors.
 To the north you might see all the way into Virginia's mountains, and everything that rises high in between.
 This cannot be captured in the pictures.
 The Clinch Mountain lays to the south.
 Beautiful grassy fields lay along the next levels downhill from the top which are natural to become part of one's own gorgeous lawn someday.
 This is also where much of the usable land lays for animals, gardens, and crops.
 A generous portion of woods lay below the fields on the north side.
 From the road you cannot see what I am describing.
 But once inside the property, as you rise up to the top, you cannot miss the beauty of this land.
 The property drops off significantly on the west side line, and slopes gently down to the north and along the east side a little more steeply.
 Because of this all of the top and all the grassy fields are very private.
 This is despite the fact that the property fronts on two roads.
 Stringtown Rd runs along the east side where the property comes down to form a nice valley between the road and the ridge top.
 This is also a good section for a food plot and for animals to graze.
 As well, there is a lovely homesite that looks up the valley there and beyond.
 In the hill that rises up along Stringtown Rd, you can see from the road where some trails used to make their way from bottom to top and vice versa.
 Although this side of the hill rises sharply, these trails might be fun to ride, on horseback or on ATV once they are re-established.
 An old graveled road still exists that runs down the north side along the ridge line.
 It crosses the fields, and winds down through the woods.
 Bringing these various trails back to fruition would add to the recreational advantages of the property.
 The property was at one time under an agricultural greenbelt that provided cross-fencing for moving the cattle around, and also aided crop rotation.
 Most of this fencing and the wood posts remain.
 Wood posts appear to mark the through-ways.
 The greenbelt designation is still in place and should be assumed upon purchase.
 This is a tax saving designation for land that includes a use in agricultural purposes.
 The well is no longer connected but the watering station is still there.
 Adding a well would enable watering for animals and would support housing as well.
 There is, however, also a spring and a bit of a stream in the valley, which might need some clearing out of the brush once the fall is fully in.
+NO OWNER FINANCING.

 This 87.5 ACRES is located is in the serene community of Kyles Ford in a very convenient location that feels like the country it is.
 The property features maintained fields, several wooded mountains separated by valleys, 2 springs (a large spring-fed pond, creek, & stream), and home site options.
 This is multipurpose farmland that supports cattle, horses, goats, and other livestock, crops.
 There are many good options for housing with beautiful mountain views.
 Part of the beauty, besides its views, is that it has been well maintained.
 And, except for housing, it is ready to receive your goods and animals without too much to do.
 The property is almost completely perimeter fenced.
 Some small sections, especially along the very top of the mountain, will need some mending.
 Besides this, the land is natural and part of an extensive chain of mountains that are nearly untouched.
 The property is connected to a remaining natural wilderness of privately owned land that lays up to and across the ridge line of the mountain on both sides.
 It runs over a great distance from NW to NE.
 This means there is likely abundant wildlife and plenty of potential for hunting in the very real sense of it.
 There are distinct hills, separated by distinct valleys.
 If you like to live in the woods, you are likely to find a build site in the wooded sections of the hills.
 Or, if you prefer a more open, sunny area you might find the perfect place about 1/3 the way up the rise in the valleys.
 These are joined by the tree lines on 3 sides creating a sort of private alcove in each one.
 The 1st gate opens at the west sideline of the property.
 A driveway there takes you up to an old, lower-level ridge line that runs across at least 1/3 of the width of the property.
 This driveway is solid and gives access to all the property that lays above and below it.
 Part of the bottom section near the road and down from the driveway has some outcropping rock.
 The cattle like to roam around much of this area.
 They also traverse further back beyond the driveway in the grassier areas.
 There, they find places for shade and a big, beautiful spring-fed pond.
 Even from the road you will immediately see a really good, square, and solid old barn set upon the ridge line where the driveway crosses west to east.
 Electricity comes onto the property near the barn.
 An extra treat is that the ancestors built a quaint, little single room cabin with a nice front porch.
 It is hidden up in the woods up the hill above the pond.
 It has a nice little yard which they fenced and a magnificent old tree.
 The trail leading to it will need a little attention before you can just drive right up.
 It was heated by a wood stove, which will not remain, but a small enclosed oil radiator or other method would warm it nicely.
 It is roomy enough for cooking, eating, sleeping and hanging out.
 The 2nd gate into to the property from the road is on the east end.
 The fields are very green and almost level through most of the lower part of the property.
 They are really lush, open and sunny with a stream that runs along the side of the bottom of the holler on the east end.
 Go see, and enjoy the adventure of getting to know this property.
 You won't want to leave!
 Your agent needs to make the appointment and accompany you.
 If you don't have your own agent we will be happy to assist you.
 This property is convenient to all of the resources of Sneedville and Rogersville.
 Morristown is just a little further.